The guinea pig

-An optimum raw fiber-starch ratio meets the energy requirements of adult animals or animals. the growth phase of young animals.
-This protects the animal from being overweight.
+An optimal crude fiber-starch ratio meets the energy needs of adult animals and/or the growth phase of young animals.
+This protects the animal against obesity.

-Mono-component feed (TriMello®) prevents the selection of energy-rich components and avoids a shortage of nutrients.
-The sensitive cecum flora can gradually adapt thanks to a step-by-step change in the food.
-The transition from starchy, low fiber muesli or extrudate to the bunny food is easier when giving Nature Shuttle.
-TriMellos® with grains and native, healthy components are the right intermediate step when switching to low-starch, high-fibre bunny food.
+Monocomponent feed (TriMello®) prevents the selection of energy-rich components and avoids a nutrient deficiency.
+The sensitive cecal flora can gradually adapt thanks to a gradual change in food.
+The transition from starchy, low-fiber muesli or extrudate to bunny food is easier when feeding Nature Shuttle.
+TriMellos® with grains and native, healthy components are the right intermediate step when switching to low-starch, high-fiber bunny food.

-Guinea pigs cannot produce vitamin C themselves and need a daily supply of vitamin C (10 - 20 mg per kg body weight).
-CaviaDroom contains at least 600 mg of stabilized vitamin C and thus covers a higher need for vitamin C in stressful situations and illness.
+Guinea pigs cannot produce vitamin C themselves and require a daily supply of vitamin C (10 - 20 mg per kg body weight).
+CaviaDroom contains at least 600 mg of stabilized vitamin C and thus covers a higher need for vitamin C in times of stress and illness.

-Don't just keep; we recommend keeping at least one pair: 1 neutered male and 1 to 3 females.
-In a group of males, unneutered animals can bite each other after reaching sexual maturity.
+Don't just keep it; We recommend keeping at least a pair: 1 castrated male and 1 to 3 females.
+In a group of males, uncastrated animals can bite each other after reaching sexual maturity.
 Do not keep with rabbits or other rodents.

 Rabbits and guinea pigs cannot communicate with each other.
-While rabbits make themselves understood with body language (hugging each other, mutual grooming) and smells, guinea pigs communicate through sounds and smells.
+While rabbits make themselves understood with body language (lying against each other, mutual body care) and smells, guinea pigs communicate through sounds and smells.